QUESTIONS & ANSWERS

 HOW MANY ANIMALS DO YOU HAVE AT ANY ONE TIME?

 That depends on the season.
 There is never a time when we don’t have animals!
-We usually have between 45 - 70 at any given time with an average intake of 300-400 patients a year.
-In our area of the country, there are babies every month of the twelve!
+We usually have between 45 - 70 at any given time, but the number changes daily as more come in, some die, and others are released.
+In our area, there are babies every month of the twelve!
 Then, of course, animals get sick and hurt year-round as well.
 Obviously some months are more hectic than others, but we are busy all year.

 DO YOU SPECIALIZE IN A CERTAIN SPECIES OF ANIMAL?